 7.1 Timing of grant opportunity processes

 You must submit an application between the published opening and closing dates.

-Late applications
+We will not accept late applications unless an applicant has experienced exceptional circumstances that prevent the submission of the Service Delivery Plan application.